Charlotte Water Quality at a Glance

-Charlotte, the largest city in North Carolina and the 15th-largest in the United States, provides water service to over 1.1 million residents through Charlotte Water, a municipal utility that operates one of the Southeast’s most comprehensive water systems.
-The utility manages approximately 4,000 miles of water mains, four water treatment plants, and extensive pumping facilities, delivering roughly 150 million gallons daily across the city and surrounding counties.
+Charlotte, the largest city in North Carolina and the 15th-largest in the United States, provides water service to more than 1.1 million residents through Charlotte Water — one of the Southeast’s most comprehensive municipal utilities.
+The system manages approximately 4,610 miles of water mains, three primary treatment plants (Franklin, Vest, and Lee S. Dukes), and extensive pumping infrastructure delivering roughly 117 million gallons daily across the city and surrounding counties.

 Latest Testing Results

-- Lead Levels: The most recent testing period (January-December 2023) showed 90th percentile lead levels of 2.8 parts per billion (ppb), well below the EPA action level of 15 ppb, reflecting effective corrosion control and modern infrastructure.
+- Lead Levels: The most recently published testing period (January–December 2024) showed a 90th-percentile lead result of 2.8 ppb — well below the EPA action level of 15 ppb — reflecting effective corrosion control and ongoing service-line management.

-- Testing Scope: Charlotte Water conducts over 180,000 water quality tests annually across its service area, including regular lead monitoring at residential sites and comprehensive testing at treatment facilities.
+- Testing Scope: Charlotte Water conducts more than 170,000 water quality tests annually, including routine lead sampling at residential sites, PFAS monitoring, and comprehensive analysis at all three treatment facilities.

 Lake-Based Water Supply

-- Primary Sources: Approximately 75% of Charlotte’s water comes from Lake Norman (50%) and Mountain Island Lake (25%), both on the Catawba River, providing reliable supply from protected watersheds.
+- Primary Sources: Approximately 75% of Charlotte’s water originates from Lake Norman (~50%) and Mountain Island Lake (~25%), both on the Catawba River and protected through strict watershed governance.

 Infrastructure Innovation

-- Main Replacement Program: Systematic replacement of aging infrastructure with approximately 35 miles of water mains renewed annually, prioritizing pipes installed before 1960.
+- Main Replacement Programme: Approximately 35 miles of water mains are renewed annually, prioritising pipes installed before 1960 and those in neighbourhoods with older service connections.

 Integrated Water Management

-- One Water Initiative: Comprehensive approach integrating drinking water, wastewater, and stormwater management to maximize resources and minimize environmental impact.
+- One Water Initiative: This citywide strategy integrates drinking water, wastewater, and stormwater management to reduce redundancy and improve environmental outcomes across Charlotte’s growing footprint.

 Customer Engagement